MILLER JM-2

 Key Takeaways:

-• The JM-2, designed by J.W.
-Miller for Formula I racing, featured a unique rear-engine and aft-wing configuration with the pilot's cockpit forward.
+• Designed by J.W.
+Miller for Formula I racing, the JM-2 features a unique rear-engine pusher configuration, placing both its 100-hp Continental engine and main wings aft of the pilot's cockpit.

 See a mistake?
 Contact us.